Folks, it's really simple. Three simple things can revitalize the US healthcare system. All with no new taxes or government programs.

 me: Did you know private individuals have given over $12 Million dollars at Amazon.com?

-: Yeah well, the US started out with less money than the inauguration will cost.
+them: Yeah well, the US started out with less money than the inauguration will cost.

-: WTF does that have to do with it?
+me: WTF does that have to do with it?
 Monetary aid from the US has increased tenfold, and we immediately sent a carrier battle group and a secondary ship group with urgent supplies, personell, and aircraft to deliver them to the hardest hit areas.

-: The US is stingy, after all - they give far less per GDP than other countries.
+them: The US is stingy, after all - they give far less per GDP than other countries.
 Japan is giving $500 Million

-: You have to be kidding me, right?
+me: You have to be kidding me, right?
 Japan has the modern luxury of having it's seas patrolled by the US, while avoiding the cost of a military.
 Tell me, how much of that $500 Million has already been given?
 Has Japan actually delivered anything?

 Basically - you get the idea.
 The rest of the conversation was "inauguration this", "bush on vacation that", rinse, repeat.
 When confronted with the idea that the US - including public and private money will be the largest monetary giver, and already is the largest military-aid rending giver, they still repeated anti-Bush vitriol.